 The Oregon Coast RV Resort sits on the banks of the Umpqua River just outside of the Umpqua Lighthouse State Park.
 The park is completely forested making the setting quite magical.
 You get a loving sense of peace and nature, plus there is loads to do on your doorstep.

 If you’re into fishing, then bring your rods as you couldn’t be better positioned to catch salmon, bass, chinook, and even steelhead in the Umpqua River.
 There are professional guides available upon request and you can even higher gear if you don’t have any.

-Just 5 minutes walk from the RV camping area is the beautiful Ziolkouski Beach Park where you can spend your days building sandcastles, swimming, surfing, and enjoying a sunset or two.
+Just 5 minutes walk from the RV park is the beautiful Ziolkouski Beach Park where you can spend your days building sandcastles, swimming, surfing, and enjoying a sunset or two.
 Just down the road is Winchester Bay & Marina.
 It’s a quaint little town with waterside restaurants, little shops, and the best place to buy some fresh fish for an evening BBQ if you have caught your own already.

 Outside of fishing and shopping, you can explore the Oregon sand dunes recreation area.
 It’s full of hiking trails, horseback riding, canoeing, and more.
 And then there is the Umpqua Lighthouse State Park that offers numerous hiking trails and magical views over the Pacific Ocean.

 The RV resort has all the amenities you might need including full sewer, cable, 30 amp hookup, wifi, restrooms, showers, laundry, and an onsite store.
 The sites are open and spacious and you can pick a private site if you want some seclusion on your trip.